-At all levels of instruction ― whether the learner is an 8-year-old just starting to read music, a high school student auditioning for a competition, a doctoral student about to open her own studio, or an adult taking music lessons for the very first time ― our goal is always:
+At all levels of instruction ― whether the learner is an 8-year-old just starting to read music, a high school student auditioning for a competition, a professional musician learning more about historical oboes, or an adult amateur picking up her flute after a 30-year hiatus, our goal is always:

 "We first met Joyce when my son was starting fifth grade.
 He had started the oboe the previous year, but he was frustrated by the difficulty of the instrument and his lack of progress.
 Within weeks of working with Joyce, the difference was remarkable.
 Not only did he start to sound like he was playing the oboe, but he was motivated and enthusiastic about practicing.
 During the four years that he has studied with Joyce, he has shown enormous growth as a musician.
 Most importantly, he remains enthusiastic and is entirely self-motivated, practicing on his own each night.
 He has developed an understanding and a love of music that I know will be with him for life." — Joan B.

-I provide audition coaching — preparing scales, sight-reading, and the required audition pieces or etudes — for student musicians who are auditioning for regional, district, and all-state auditions.
+I provide coaching — preparing scales, sight-reading, and the required audition pieces or etudes — for students who are auditioning for regional, district, and all-state festivals.

 It's not too late, even if you can't read a note of music.
 Yes, you can do it!

 At the time of this writing, I have been teaching all lessons and classes online for the past year.
 There are challenges, but but it has been wonderful to be able to connect with students many miles from Boston!
 Online instruction enables far more flexibility for students, parents, and the teacher.
 And we can continue with lessons during the snowy New England days; there is no need to cancel lessons because the roads haven't been plowed.